11 Power Pilferers Booked In Sargodha - UrduPoint

 11 Power Pilferers Booked In Sargodha

-Police source said on Tuesday that FESCO Tack force conducted raids at village Chak Syedan, Kot Miana, Naseerpur Kalan, Chak 8/NB, Ghullahpur and caught another 11 people involved in stealing electricity from main transmission lines.
+Police spokesman said on Saturday that during continued drive against power theft the FESCO Tack force have conducted raids at village Melowal, Dhabiani, Naseerpur Kalan, Chak 9/ML and Chak 11/NB and red handed caught another 11 people involved in stealing electricity from main transmission lines.

-The others were: Allah Ditta, Aman Ullah, Tabassam Ali, Tariq Aziz, Ghulam Abbas , Sher Muhammad, Gulzar Ahmad and others.
+The others were Ghulam Mustafa, Muhammad Akmal, Naseer Din, Muhammad Nasir, Aman and others.

 On the reports of FESCO authorities' police have registered separate cases.